DataDog/documentation/content/en/real_user_monitoring/data_collected/user_action.md

 ---

 ## Automatic Collection of User Actions
-Real User Monitoring (RUM) SDKs automatically detect user interactions performed during a user journey.
+Real User Monitoring (RUM) SDKs automatically detect User Actions performed during a user journey.
 Set the `trackInteractions` [initialization parameter][1] to `true` to enable this feature.

 **Note**:  The trackInteractions initialization parameter enables the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.